sungnga/practice/nodejs-2/02-express-tutorial/README.md

   module.exports = logger;
   ```
 - Another thing is we don't need to reference a middleware for every route request we make.
 Instead, we can use `app.use()` method and pass in the name of the middleware.
-This makes the middleware available to all route
+This makes the middleware available to all routes that want to use the middleware
   ```js
   // Import the logger middleware module const logger = require('./logger');